 “If there’s one thing that makes wintertime in Glasgow great then it’s Celtic Connections.”
 The Guardian

-Glasgow’s annual folk, roots and world music festival, Celtic Connections celebrates Celtic music and its connections to cultures across the globe.
-From 14 – 31 January 2021, over 2,100 musicians from around the world will descend on Glasgow and bring the city to life for 18 days of concerts, ceilidhs, talks, art exhibitions, workshops, and free events.
+Glasgow’s annual folk, roots and world music festival celebrates its connections to cultures across the globe.
+From 19 January - 5 February 2023, over 2,100 musicians from around the world bring the city to life for 18 days.
+During that time, there are concerts, ceilidhs, talks, art exhibitions, workshops and free events.

 “There are situations that you’ll see where people are playing that you’ll never see again, or if you do, it’s because it worked here first.”
-Donald Shaw, Artistic Director
+Donald Shaw, Creative Director

-In 2015 the festival won the Art and Culture Award at the Inspiring City Awards ceremony organised by the Herald and Glasgow Chamber of Commerce in association with People Make Glasgow.
+In 2015 the festival won the Art and Culture Award at the Inspiring City Awards ceremony.
+The event was organised by the Herald and Glasgow Chamber of Commerce in association with People Make Glasgow.
 The awards were created to celebrate the people and organisations that make Glasgow great.

 In 2021, due to Covid-19, the festival went online for the very first time.
 Over 100,000 people tuned in from 65 countries to watch over 10.5 million minutes of content across 19 days.